trickest/mkpath/README.md

     	Generate files only, file names are appended to given domains (default false) -r string
     	Regex to filter words from wordlist file
+  -t int
-  -w string
+    	Number of threads for every path depth (default 100) -w string
     	Wordlist file
 ```